bryanwweber/orbital-mechanics-notes/the-n-body-problem/jacobi-constant.md

 Koon et al. {cite}`Koon2011` also refer to the area where a particle cannot enter as the **Hill's region**.
 :::

 Now, let's turn this problem around.
 We want to know, for a given value of $J$, what regions of space will be inaccessible.
 Consider the tertiary mass with a certain value of $J$ and at a particular location.
-Since $J$ and the position are known, the velocity can be calculated from Eq. {eq}`eq:jacobi-constant-cr3bp`.
+Since $J$ and the position are known, the velocity can be calculated from @eq:jacobi-constant-cr3bp.

 As the mass moves, it exchanges energy between kinetic energy (velocity) and potential energy (position).
 At some position, the $J$ will be equal to $U$, and the velocity will be (by definition) zero.
 Thus, the mass cannot travel any further in that direction.

-For a given value of the Jacobi constant, we can calculate the contours of zero velocity positions by setting $v^* =$ 0 in Eq. {eq}`eq:jacobi-constant-cr3bp`:
+For a given value of the Jacobi constant, we can calculate the contours of zero velocity positions by setting $v^* =$ 0 in @eq:jacobi-constant-cr3bp:

 :::{math}
 :label: eq:jacobi-contours-zero-velocity